 - You have $7,500 or more in unsecured debt, like credit card, personal loan, or other debt not tied to collateral.

-- If enrolling debt from your business, you are the sole proprietor of the business and the debt is in your name only.
+- If enrolling debt from your business, you must be the sole proprietor of the business and the debt in your name only.

 - You got into debt because of a financial hardship, including the insolvency of your business, loss of a job, or taking on personal debt to keep your business afloat.